fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 With this system, you can connect a kernel to any dataset hosted on Kaggle, or alternatively you can just upload a new dataset on the fly.
-The notebooks belonging to this book already come with the data connection.
+The notebooks belonging to this course already come with the data connection.

 Kaggle kernels come with the most frequently used packages preinstalled, so for most of the time you do not have to worry about installing packages.

-Sometimes this book does use custom packages not installed in Kaggle by default.
+Sometimes this course does use custom packages not installed in Kaggle by default.
 In this case, you can add custom packages at the bottom of the Settings menu.
-Instructions for installing custom packages will be provided when they are used in this book.
+Instructions for installing custom packages will be provided when they are used in this course.

 Kaggle kernels are free to use and can save you a lot of time and money, so it\'s recommended to run the code samples on Kaggle.
-To copy a notebook, go to the link provided at the beginning of the code section of each chapter and then click [**Fork Notebook**].
+To copy a notebook, go to the link provided at the beginning of the code section of each lab and then click **Fork Notebook**.
 Note that Kaggle kernels can run for up to six hours.